-Percona is glad to announce the release of Percona Server for MongoDB 3.2.22-3.13 on January, 16 2019.
-Download the latest version from the Percona web site or the Percona Software Repositories.
+Percona announces the release of Percona Server for MongoDB 3.6.11-3.1 on March 15, 2019.
+Download the latest version from the Percona website or the Percona software repositories.

 Percona Server for MongoDB is an enhanced, open source, and highly-scalable database that is a fully-compatible, drop-in replacement for MongoDB 3.6 Community Edition.
 It supports MongoDB 3.6 protocols and drivers.

 Just about a month ago, Pavel Ivanov released Ripple under the Apache-2.0 license.
 Ripple is a MySQL binlog server: software which receives binary logs from MySQL or MariaDB servers and delivers them to another MySQL or MariaDB server.
 Practically ,this is an intermediary master which does not store any data, except the binary logs […]Read more